jamsch/expo-speech-recognition/README.md

 ### Advanced error handling

-Alongside the the mapped web-speech API error name, you can also access the `error.code` field to get the exact error that the `SpeechRecognizer` has thrown.
+Alongside the the mapped web-speech API error name, you can also access the `error.code` field to get the platform's underlying native error code.

 This is currently supported on Android only.